-Study abroad program developers must consult the US State Department travel webpages to determine the safety level of the site location. https://travel.state.gov/content/travel/en/international-travel-Country-Information-Pages.html.
+Study abroad program developers should begin by consulting the US State Department travel webpages to determine the safety level of the site location.

+https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages.html .
 Safety ratings of Level 3 or 4 will not be considered.
-All risk factors should be discussed and addressed.
+All risk factors should be discussed and thoughtfully addressed.

-In addition, host country nationals should be integral to the program.
-If an emergency arises, it is imperative that there are local professionals knowledgeable about local resources to effectively deal with the issue.
+The Parkside Study abroad Committee strongly advocates that host country educational institutions should be integral to the program design.
+If an emergency arises, it is imperative that there are local professionals knowledgeable about the resources available to effectively deal with the issue.